 M.S. in Biomedical Sciences (Pre-Medical Sciences Track)

-The M.S. in Biomedical Sciences (Pre-Medical Sciences track) is a 2-year non-thesis Master of Science degree offered through the Graduate School of Biomedical Sciences and the Cell and Molecular Biology graduate program.
+The M.S. in Biomedical Sciences (Pre-Medical Sciences track) is a 2-year non-thesis Master of Science degree offered through the Graduate School of Biomedical Sciences.
 It is designed for students whose goal is a teaching career in the anatomical sciences, or who need additional preparation for medical school.

 Students take courses in the anatomical and physiological sciences with the first year medical students and in modern instructional methods and design, and will participate in the teaching mission of the medical school as teaching assistants.

 Students will be required to design and carry out an education project in Anatomy or Histology under the direction of the respective course director.
 The project will be designed according to the needs of these courses and matched to the interest of the students.
 Examples of a project might include: self-directed learning units/sessions, or upgrading or creation of educational materials as presented on Sakai.